madhu-mida/react-native-calendar-todo/README.md

 ## User Stories

 ### As a user, I want to:
-* view my todos displayed on events page.
+* select a date from the calendar
 * create a todo
+* view my todos displayed on events page
-* update or delete a todo on card.
+* update or delete a todo on card

 ---

 ## Technologies Used

 Expo

+### API

+WeatherAPI
+NewsAPI

 ### Backend